PinkSuccess Column Tools

 7. Click Insert → My Add-ins.
 Your add-in appears under a Developer Add-ins section in that dialog — click it.

-You only need to do this once per Mac.
-After the first load, Excel remembers the add-in.
+One-time setup per Mac.
+After the first load, Excel remembers it.

 Excel on iPad

-Sideloading from a manifest URL isn't supported on iPad.
-The add-in needs to be deployed to your tenant by an admin via the Microsoft 365 admin center.
-Once deployed, it appears under Insert → Add-ins.
+Sideloading from a manifest URL isn’t supported on iPad.
+The add-in needs to be deployed to your tenant by an admin via the Microsoft 365 admin center (instructions just below).
+Once deployed, it appears automatically under Insert → Add-ins.

 Install for a whole organization (admin)